theogainey/xbar-weatheralerts/README.md

 plugins live, located at `~/Library/Application Support/xbar/plugins.`

 ```
-curl -sL https://raw.githubusercontent.com/theogainey/xbar-weatheralerts/weatherAlerts.10min.ts -o weatherAlerts.ts
+curl -sL https://raw.githubusercontent.com/theogainey/xbar-weatheralerts/weatherAlerts.10min.ts -o weatherAlerts.10min.ts
 ```

 In the shebang at the top of the file change `/path/to/the/deno/executable` to the correct path the deno executable on your local machine.

-Ensure that the file is executable by using the command `chmod +x filename.ts`.
+Ensure that the file is executable by using the command `chmod +x weatherAlerts.10min.ts`.
 [Read more.](https://github.com/matryer/xbar#installing-plugins)